cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-virtual-proctor/solution_deployment.md

 Click `Allow`

 15. You have now deployed the virtual proctor solution.
 Move on to the next section to examine the features of the solution

+### Summary
+We've deployed this solution in your own account from a CloudFormation template.
+We've also completed the intial authentication to our site.

+Now move on to exercising this solution to see what it can do.

+Click [here](../vp_demo/) to get started!